AaronAWB/Taste_of_Twitter/README.md

 Users can return a random recent tweet from one of five pre-selected Twitter users: LeVar Burton, Philip Pullman, Seattle Sounders FC, Thoughts of Dog, and House of Switzerland.

 ## Summary

-Taste of Twitter was a capstone project for the Software Development Mastermind program.
+Taste of Twitter was a capstone project for the Software Development Mastermind program and my first full-stack web application.

+The front-end is a client built using React and styled using Bootstrap 5 that allows the user to navigate between pages using React Router library.
+The user can return and display tweets returned from Twitter API v1.1.
+API calls are routed through a Python-based internal API built using the Flask framework at the back-end.

+## Skills Developed

+* React.js
+* The React Router library
+* Python
+* The Flask Python framework
+* REST API authentication, headers, queries, and CORS policy parameters
+* Credential masking using Python dotenv